360macky/case-studies/site/posts/platkey.md

 ### Creating the Keyboard Shortcuts Script

-I explored how exam options are structured at Platzi.
+I explored **how exam options are structured at Platzi**.
 In addition to the available options for a question, we also have a "Skip question" button.
 Once identified, I created a function that would detect keystrokes, and if they match the 5 options (in letters and numbers), or with the number 0/X, an option would be selected or the question would be skipped respectively.

 In addition, considering that the user is sure of the selected option, once an option is selected, that option is confirmed immediately (or at least less than a second later, since there is a delay until the button "Next question" is available)